 - Tooth abscess

-- Foreign body trapped in the mouth
+- Foreign body such as a stick or bone trapped in the roof of the mouth

 - Strong smelling foods

 Diseased teeth and gums can have a serious impact on many organ systems.
 The gums have a rich blood supply, bacteria from the mouth can enter the bloodstream through lesions in the gums and travel to other organs including the liver, heart, and kidneys, which can lead to organ damage or failure.